AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!TIP]
 >
 >Before beginning an upgrade or a patching process, create an active branch from the Integration environment and check out the new branch to your local workstation.
 Dedicating a branch to the upgrade or the patch process helps to avoid interference with your work in progress.

-## Enhanced Integration {#enhanced-integration-envs}

->[!NOTE]
->
->Projects provisioned before June 5, 2020 had multiple, smaller Integration environments.
-If you need a larger Integration environment for testing and development, request an upgrade to Enhanced Integration environments.
-See the [Integration Environment request](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/integration-environment-enhancement-request-pro-and-starter.html) article in the _Adobe Commerce Help Center_ for details.

-## Cloud Data Collection {#cloud-data-collection}

-To help export Production data as test data to use in Staging and Integration environments:

--  [Run the support utilities](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/run-support-utilities.html) CLI commands (Recommended) to export a protected backup of customer and store data using your Adobe Commerce encryption key

--  [Data Collection](https://docs.magento.com/user-guide/system/support-data-collector.html) tool for generating and exporting data

-To migrate this data, see [Migrate and deploy static files and data](https://devdocs.magento.com/cloud/live/stage-prod-migrate.html).

 <!-- Fastly-related snippets begin -->